amritsrivastava/File-Tracking-System-Server/README.md

 3. Now install dependencies using `npm install`.

+4. Start your mongodb server `sudo service mongod start`

-4. After installation, you can run server by `npm start`
+5. After installation, you can run server by `npm start`

-5. Your server is running at Secure port : <http://localhost:3443>, Unsecured port : <http://localhost:3000>.
+6. Your server is running at Secure port : <http://localhost:3443>, Unsecured port : <http://localhost:3000>.

-6. You can start editing code in your favorite editor.
+7. You can start editing code in your favorite editor.

-7. That's it.
+8. That's it.

 # Contributing Guidelines